Whistleblower Exposes the Real Puppet Masters Controlling the State Department and Plans for Gaza

 just like the forced displacement, it had cleared previously.

-But this is where what was discussed when this first broke in my firing in the Washington Post was that senior officials from Embassy Jerusalem, David Milson specifically, would occasionally pop into my docs.
+But this is where what was discussed when this first broke in my firing in the Washington Post was that senior officials from EBSC Jerusalem, David Milson specifically, would occasionally pop into my docs.

 Now, it didn't happen every single day.
+Pop into your docs.

 Like at a Google Doc, right?

+It wasn't a Google Doc.
 It was a, it was, I don't know, the brand doesn't matter.

 But some internal systems.
+Yeah, an internal system.

-I would share it with in the morning the equities I was mentioning.
+I would share it with in the morning, the equities I was mentioning.
+One of the equities is Embassy Jerusalem.

-Okay, so an equity, just for State Department, speak, people haven't heard it.
+Okay, so an equity just for State Department speak.
+People haven't heard it.

 Tell us what an equity is.
+So someone has some

+stake in those lines.
 And Embassy Jerusalem does, obviously, because they're the ones that are

-Embassy in Jerusalem.
+the U.S. Embassy in Jerusalem.

-Embassy in Jerusalem.
+The U.S. Embassy in Jerusalem.

 American diplomats

-On those press briefing days, I would share it with them for them to review the document and be like, okay, these are our press lines for these sample questions.
+the document and be like, okay, these are our press lines for these sample questions.

-Now, it was interesting because they often did not clear, they didn't reject it.
+Are you okay with them?
+Now, it was interesting because they often did not clear, they didn't reject it, they just with a non-response because the press officers there would defer up the chain to

-with a non-response because the press officers there would defer up the chain to David David Milstein and Ambassador Huckabee because they didn't want to put their name on it.
+David Milstein and Ambassador Huckabee because they didn't want to put their name on it.

 Because if this is something they didn't like, no one wants their name on a press guidance that wasn't approved by these influential people.
+Who is David Milstein?

 He is the senior advisor to Ambassador Huckabee.
+And what's his, how old is he?
+What's his background?
+Is he a career diplomat?

+From my understanding, he's a political.
 I believe he worked on the Hill.

 Oh, did he work for Ted Cruz?
+Yes.
+Yes, he worked for Ted Cruz.

+Okay.
 And he is

 the stepson of your best friend, Mark Levin.

 He's Mark Levin's stepson?
+Yeah.

 He's working at the State Department.
+Correct.

+Interesting.
 So every head of household wants to keep the family safe.

+It's your chief duty.
 Simply safe makes it easy to do that.

 Now, conventional wisdom suggests that a standard alarm that goes off during a break-in is enough.
+Just have an alarm.

+Well, it's not enough.
 It's not even close to enough.

+Think about it for a second.
 You don't want people in your house in the first place.

 True security means preventing that before it begins.
+And that's why you need SimplySafe.

 The system is designed to be proactive, not reactive.
+And here's how it works.

 They use smart cameras to identify anything lurking outside your home.